MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ## Receive a call

-When working in Guides, a notification displays when you receive a call from an individual, a group, or from a meeting in progress.
+When you're working in Guides, a notification displays when you receive a call from an individual, a group, or from a meeting in progress.
 You can:

 - Select **Video** or say "Guides, Video" to accept the call with your video on, showing the remote collaborators your view.